cristim/UnderlineTypos/README.md

 ### Prerequisites

-To build and run this application, you need to have Node.js and npm (Node Package Manager) installed on your machine.
+To build and run this extension, you need to have Node.js and npm (Node Package Manager) installed on your machine.
 You can download the latest version of Node.js from the official [website](https://nodejs.org/en/download/) or use your package manager.

 ### Installing Dependencies